peterhinch/micropython-nano-gui/DRIVERS.md

 ## 3.3 Drivers for ST7789

-These displays tend to be physically small with a high pixel density.
-The chip supports up to 240x320 displays.
-The Adafruit units tested are 240x240.
-To keep the buffer size down, the driver uses 4-bit color with dynamic conversion to 16 bit RGB565 at runtime.
+The chip supports sizes up to 240x320 pixels.
+To keep the buffer size down, the normal driver uses 4-bit color with dynamic conversion to 16 bit RGB565 at runtime.
 This uses a lookup table (LUT) enabling user defined colors.
-The resultant buffer size for the Adafruit displays is 28800 bytes.
+The resultant buffer size for a 240x240 display is 28800 bytes.
 See [Color handling](./DRIVERS.md#11-color-handling) for the implications of 4-bit color.

 An 8-bit driver is also provided.
 This may be used for rendering color images;
-for use with the GUIs, demos are visually identical with the 4-bit driver.
+when used with the GUIs, demos are visually identical to the 4-bit driver.

 [Tested display: Adafruit 1.3 inch](https://www.adafruit.com/product/4313).
 The
 Adafruit [1.54 inch](https://www.adafruit.com/product/3787) has identical